swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   /// Accesses the byte at the specified offset in the span.
   ///
   /// - Parameter byteOffset: The offset of the byte to access. `byteOffset`
-  ///     must be greater or equal to zero, and less than `byteCount`. subscript(_ byteOffset: Int) -> UInt8 { get }
+  ///     must be greater than or equal to zero, and less than `byteCount`. subscript(_ byteOffset: Int) -> UInt8 { get }

   /// Accesses the byte at the specified offset in the span.